SR-TAFE/Assessment-1-Task-2/Assessment-Task.md

         C. By default, a commit does not belong to a branch.

         Answer:

+        A - However this depends on the instance of Git.
+GitHub and GitLab for instance use "Main".
+Git uses "Master".
+The user can set it to whatever as well.

 3. What is a request to merge your branch into another branch called?